YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    ====           =====     ======================================
    %               ...
 REG= DEFAULT
                               SEG= DEFAULT
-                              FILE = $ydb_dir/$ydb_rel/g/yottadb.dat
+                              FILE = $gtmdir/$ydb_rel/g/yottadb.dat
    LOCAL LOCKS                REG= DEFAULT
                               SEG= DEFAULT
-                              FILE = $ydb_dir/$ydb_rel/g/yottadb.dat
+                              FILE = $gtmdir/$ydb_rel/g/yottadb.dat
    ============   ======    ======================================

    GDE>

 **Exercise- Set up the Global Directory for Mammalogists and Carcinologists**

 Start from the shell.
-Assign a value to $ydb_gbldir so as to not overwrite any existing global directory in the Acculturation Workshop and then invoke GDE.
+Assign a value to $gtmgbldir so as to not overwrite any existing global directory in the Acculturation Workshop and then invoke GDE.

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ export ydb_gbldir=/home/yottadbuser/yottadb.gld
+   yottadbuser@yottadbworkshop:~$ export gtmgbldir=/home/yottadbuser/yottadb.gld
    yottadbuser@yottadbworkshop:~$ mumps -run GDE
    %GDE-I-GDUSEDEFS, Using defaults for Global Directory
            /home/yottadbuser/yottadb.gld